lorenzo-C137/Thesis_prj/README.md

 # Thesis_prj
-Deep learning project on semantic segmentation of microglia cells from mouse spinal cord sections
+Deep learning project on semantic segmentation of microglia cells from mouse spinal cord sections in collaboration with CNR(National Research Council of Italy) and Mario Negri institute.
+In particular it regarded the implementation of an automated preprocessing-prediction-postprocessing pipeline for bioimages.
+The goal concerned the segmentation of mouse microglia cells coming from spinal cord sections, starting with microglia and nuclei sections images as inputs.
+Results: previous method (manual segmentation) took days for a single section, the proposed method (DL model) takes less than 5 minutes per section with consumer hardware.